iznor/CPP-Projects/Palindrome/readme.md

 # Palindrome

-    # An Implementation of classe "Palindrome"
+    # An Implementation of class "Palindrome"

     # An interactive C++ project that mostly practicing operators overloading